 A WELCOME FOR ALL

 St Mary's was built in the 13th century.
 We are the lucky inheritors of a sacred place in which ordinary people have come together for nearly 800 years.
-We want St Mary's to continue to be a place of peace, comfort and significance for centuries to come.
+We want St Mary's to continue to be a place of prayer, peace, comfort and significance for centuries to come.